Engagement Ring & Diamond Guide

-Deciding whether to choose a ring yourself, or to choose it together, is a personal choice that will be influenced by how confident you are in choosing the perfect ring for her.
+Deciding whether to choose a ring yourself, or to choose it with your partner, is a personal choice that will be influenced by how confident you are in choosing the perfect ring for her.

 Don’t forget: Clogau offers a 14-day money-back returns policy so that you can return the ring if she doesn’t like it.

-You may decide that you would prefer to shop for a ring after the proposal, together, so that your partner can be involved in the experience and there's no danger of choosing the wrong ring.
-This option can be just as romantic with the use of a prop to propose with such as the engagement ring charm, or key ring, which are perfect substitutes
+You may decide that you would prefer to shop for a ring after the proposal, together, so that your partner can be involved in the experience and there’s no danger of choosing the wrong ring.
+This option can be just as romantic with the use of a prop to propose with such as the Tiara Milestone bead charm, Frog Prince bead charm, or Lovespoon bead charm, which are perfect substitutes.

 How much should you spend?